d-bl/MAE-gf/docs/fish.md

 * [Fish B5,S2,W-][T-52-]; [Fish B5,S2,W0][T-520]
 * [jp-double fish B2,S2,W1][TD-221]; [jp-double fish B2,S2,W3][TD-223]

-## Building fish with Droste
-_Double fish B2,S2,W3_ also can be made using Droste [second level][F2-223] which uses the thread diagram of the first level as pair diagram for the second level.
-Please replace <span class="elem">cross b102</span> in the level-2 thread diagram with a <span class="stch">half knot</span> or two to mimic a twisted pair.
-The first level can be split in two levels, with the same result at the [third level][F3-223].
-Defining a footside however will become problematic, as we have four workers going into the same direction before returning.
-In practice you can bend this rule and change direction every other row, provided that plain twists separate the fish.
-Note that in both cases it can take a while for the last levels to appear.
-Please note the resemblance of the level-3 fish with the [narrow eyed spider][ne-spiders-page].

 ## Braids
 * [Fish B3,S2,W2][Z322]; [Fish B3,S2,W3][Z323]
 * [Fish B4,S2,W2][Z422]; [Fish B4,S2,W3][Z423]